Council Meeting

 This report outlines the outcome of the tender evaluation process for tender number T-2018-058 for the alterations and additions to Friend Park Children’s Centre and recommends that Council award the tender to 2020 Projects Pty Ltd.

-1. Accept the Tender Evaluation Panel’s recommendation to award the contract for the alterations and additions to Friend Park Children’s Centre to 2020 Projects Pty Ltd (ABN 35 114 198 140) in accordance with Clause 178(1)(a) of the Local Government (General) Regulations 2005, for an amount of $1,349,552 (excluding GST) as the most advantageous and best value offer received.
+Recommendation That Council: 1.
+Accept the Tender Evaluation Panel’s recommendation to award the contract for the alterations and additions to Friend Park Children’s Centre to 2020 Projects Pty Ltd (ABN 35 114 198 140) in accordance with Clause 178(1)(a) of the Local Government (General) Regulations 2005, for an amount of $1,349,552 (excluding GST) as the most advantageous and best value offer received.
+2. Delegate to the General Manager the authority to execute the contract and any associated documents. |

 Report